brodieaustin/avalon-novel/index.markdown

 "She was found dead this morning."

 "Dead, how?
-Have we tightened securty?"
+Have we tightened security?"

 "This was no murder, your majesty.
 The young lady hung herself by her bedsheets from the rafters in her room."